-New court papers give graphic look into murder of Connecticut man Joseph Comunale, whose body was found in Oceanport
+Court papers give graphic look into murder of man found buried in NJPosted:

 Newly filed court papers are giving a graphic look into the murder of Connecticut man Joseph Comunale, 26, who was killed in a Manhattan high-rise before his body was dumped in Oceanport.